(209) 545-4401

 Instead of using plants that require a high moisture content, try and look for plants that are known for their ability to thrive in water-scarce regions.
 The problem many people have with finding drought-resistant plants is that many of the available ones are from foreign countries such as South Africa or Australia.
 Plants from these countries are naturally adept at dealing with soaring temperatures and scarce rainfall.

 However, it can be a little harder to find local water-wise plants.
 This article provides a great list of native Californian plants that are great for a drought-resistant garden.
-Succulents are a well known water-wise plant and there are hundreds of different options to consider in your landscape planning.
+Succulents are a well-known water-wise plant and there are hundreds of different options to consider in your landscape planning.

 Do away with the lawn